Burning off on a residential property and the use of incinerators is banned.

 By prohibiting the use of incinerators and open air burning in residential areas, we have tried to provide a safe and healthy environment in which all residents of the municipal district enjoy a quality of life that meets the general expectations of the community.

-We adopted these measures to control nuisances, odours and smoke emissions and other discharges to the environment that may adversely affect the enjoyment of life, health, safety and the welfare of the community.
+The City adopted these measures to control nuisances, odours and smoke emissions and other discharges into the environment that may adversely affect the enjoyment of life, health, safety and the welfare of the community.